-- Get opinionated and customize your tool box with whatever makes sense to your brain (e.g. Webpack, React, and Redux).
+- Get opinionated and customize your tool box with whatever makes sense to your brain.

 - Learn Node.js

-The remaining parts of this book will point the reader to potential resources that could be used to learn front-end development and the tools used when practicing front-end development.
-It is assumed that on this journey you are not only learning, but also doing as you learn and investigate tools.
-Some suggest only doing to learn.
+The rest of this book points a reader to the resources and tools to follow my previously suggested process.
+It is assumed that you are not only learning, but also doing as you learn and investigate tools.
+Some suggest only doing.
 While others suggest only learning about doing.
 I suggest you find a mix of both that matches how your brain works and do that.
 But, for sure, it is a mix!
 So, don't just read about it, do it.
 Learn, do.
 Learn, do.
 Repeat indefinitely because things change fast.
 This is why learning the fundamentals, and not abstractions, are so important.

-Lately a lot of non-accredited, expensive, front-end code schools/bootcamps have emerged.
-These avenues of becoming a front-end developer are typically teacher directed courses, that follow a more traditional style of learning, from an official instructor (i.e., syllabus, test, quizzes, projects, team projects, grades, etc.).
-Keep in mind, if you are considering an expensive training program, this is the web!
-Everything you need to learn is on the web for the taking, costing little to nothing.
-However, if you need someone to tell you how to take and learn what is actually free, and hold you accountable for learning it, you might consider an organized course.
-Otherwise, I am not aware of any other profession that is practically free for the taking with an internet connection, a hundred dollars a month for screencasting memberships, and a burning desire for knowledge.
+I should mention that lately a lot of non-accredited front-end code schools/bootcamps have emerged.
+These avenues of becoming a front-end developer are teacher directed in classroom (virtual and physical) courses, which follow a more traditional style of learning from an official instructor (i.e., syllabus, test, quizzes, projects, team projects, grades, etc.).
+I have more to say about these institutions in the direct learning section of this handbook.
+In brief, this is the web, everything you need to learn is on the web for the taking (costing little to nothing).
+However, if you need someone to tell you how to take what is actually free, and hold you accountable for learning it, you might consider an organized course.
+Otherwise, I am not aware of any other profession that is practically free for the taking with an internet connection and a burning desire for knowledge.

 - Front-End Curriculum [read]